Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Conclusions

 \section{Conclusions}

-In this work we address the problem of learning to act safely in unknown environments.
-We make the case that learning safe policies is fundamentally different from learning optimal policies, and is a task that can be done separately and in a more efficient manner.
-By incorporating in the model a binary \emph{damage signal} that indicates constraint violations, our results show that we can identify all unsafe actions (MABs) and state-action pairs (MDPs) in expected finite time with probability one guarantees.
+In this work we addressed the problem of learning to act safely in unknown environments.
+We made the case that learning safe policies is fundamentally different from learning optimal policies, and that it can be done separately and in a more efficient manner.
+By incorporating in the model a binary \emph{damage signal} that indicates constraint violations, we showed that identification of all unsafe actions (MABs) and state-action pairs (MDPs) is achieved in expected finite time with probability one guarantees.
 These results imply that the learner is not indefinitely exposed to damage, and could aid in the design of new algorithms that rapidly learn to act safely while jointly optimizing returns.
 Our experimental results for MDPs suggest that our algorithm obtains good performance in a continuous-state dynamical system, making it potentially useful for control applications.